AgileVentures/av-static-website/source/blog_articles/2016-09-26-confident-coding.html.markdown

 ```

-See the video to follow how this evolved from one model to three models and then back to too.
+See the video to follow how this evolved from one model to three models and then back to two.
 However I did feel uncomfortable that we were being too specific at this level of ruby database instructions, so I pulled that snippet into a text document and re-framed it in terms of Ruby objects:

 ```rb
 class Subscription > AR:Base